ethereum/EIPs/EIPS/eip-5XXX.md

 Security considerations surrounding fees?

 Fully permissionless use cases could fall prey to malicious implementations which only conform to an ERC-5070 interface but not the specification, failing to implement proper custodial functionality but offering the ability to purchase Principal Tokens through secondary markets.

 It is recommended that all integrators review each implementation for potential ways of losing user deposits before integrating.

-The methods `totalAssets`, `convertToShares` and `convertToAssets` are estimates useful for display purposes, and do _not_ have to confer the _exact_ amount of underlying assets their context suggests.
+The methods `totalAssets`, `convertToShares` and `convertToAssets` are estimates useful for display purposes, and do _not_ have to confer the _exact_ amount of underlying assets their context suggests. _Alberto: This might be a remnant of ERC4626, which might be useful to explore.
+Maybe we use the same pattern instead of `exchangeRate`._

 As is common across many standards, it is strongly recommended to mirror the underlying token's `decimals` if at all possible, to eliminate possible sources of confusion and simplify integration across front-ends and for other off-chain users.